pymupdf/PyMuPDF/docs/page.rst

    .. attribute:: rotation

-      PDF only: contains the rotation of the page in degrees and *-1* for other document types.
+      Contains the rotation of the page in degrees (always 0 for non-PDF types).

       :type: int